-(3.00 Lecture, 1.00 Lect/Lab & 3.00 Lab Hrs/Wk.)
-5 Credits Students utilize direct inquiry, discussion with peers, and a microcomputer to take the role of a physicist.
+(4.00 Lecture, 2.00 Lect./Lab & 1.00 Lab Hr./Wk.)
 Students develop a general knowledge of physics from mechanics to nuclear physics, particularly the law of conservation of energy and how it relates to humans in everyday life.
 Prerequisite: MTH 95, concurrent or prior.